Configuration System

 Looking at our configuration again we can see that we’ve created the shorthand

-with a configuration profile:
+fort with a configuration profile:

 [repositories]